dki-lab/covid19-classification/README.md

 ### LitCovid Data

-The LitCovid document classification dataset found under the following directory can be used to reproduce the results found in the paper.
+You can download the LitCovid document classification dataset from August 1<sup>st</sup>, 2020 by following [this link](https://drive.google.com/drive/folders/1xaaf9ZYX5P8s_l4XlFaP2byXLL22jstZ?usp=sharing).

+Replace the empty `hedwig-data` and `data` directories in this repository with the same directories downloaded from the link above.
+The data used for training will be under the following directory.

 ```
 hedwig-data/datasets/LitCovid/